Chapter 2 : Regulus Reflects

 Background: Font color:

 He hurried to dry his face on a black towel, gave himself a look over in the mirror and headed to the door.
 He opened it swiftly to see his father standing on the landing holding out a letter.
 Regulus looked at him in a confused manner as he took the letter out of his extended hand.
 His father turned and walked away as Regulus started towards his room.
-As he went to open the door to his room he noticed something out of the corner of his eye.
-Sirius's name plate hung on the door across the hall.
-He stared for a moment before his anger rose in his chest.
+As he went to open the door, he noticed something out of the corner of his eye.
+Sirius's name plate hanging on the door across the hall.
+He stared for a moment before the anger rose in his chest.

 "Stupid fool is going to get himself killed."
 He muttered to himself.

 He walked into his room and sat down on the bed, letter still in hand.
 He looked around the walls admiring the Prophet clippings that he had pasted upon them.
 Slytherin pride was a prominent factor in his room.
-In a corner he had hanging a Slytherin banner and on his dresser stood a small picture frame.
-He looked at the picture fondly as the Regulus in the picture smiled at him.
+He had a Slytherin banner hanging in the corner and on his dresser stood a small picture frame.
+He looked at the picture fondly as the Regulus in the picture smiled and waved back at him.
 It was his Quidditch picture.
-He was so proud to be on the Quidditch team and he was very fond of being a seeker.
+He was so proud to be on the Quidditch team and he was very fond of playing seeker.
 All of these little trinkets, clippings and Black family decor gave the room the sort of haughty grandeur.
 Any proud and proper Pureblood would be happy to have a room like his.

 Casting his eyes downward, he decided to open the letter.
 It was written in a fine handed script.
 The letter said:

-We are having a recruiting meeting for all of those who are interested in the Dark Lord's aims and would love nothing more than to join in his ranks.
+We are having a recruiting meeting for all of those who are interested in the Dark Lord's aims and nothing would give us greater pleasure than to have you join our ranks.
 Join us if your blood is pure and you’re tired of living in a hidden world.
 September 22, 11:30 PM outside of Hogsmeade.

 Regulus sighed.
 He had always known that this was the path that he was bound to take, but seeing it in writing made it finality.

 He lay on his bed reflecting on things past.
 When he and Sirius were younger they were closer.
-Sirius being the prankster that he is, was always getting a telling off by their father.
+They would run about the house playing wizards until one day when Regulus tripped over the Troll umbrella stand in the hallway and broke his arm.
+Sirius being the prankster that he is, was always getting told off by their father.
 Then things changed, Sirius went to Hogwarts and was sorted into Gryffindor.
 His parents were shocked and unhappy.
 Their father would always demand from Regulus that he end up in Slytherin, and his mother did to.
 "To protect their pureblood status in the wizarding world," he whispered.
 Remembering and listening to every detailed word.

 When Christmas time came after Sirius started Hogwarts an owl delivered a letter.
 The letter was from Sirius asking if he could stay at James Potter’s place, since he didn’t want to come home.
 Walburga was so angry she sent a howler in return.
 Sirius sought solitude while home to avoid his parents, but with little luck.
 Christmas time at the Black house was an ancient event that both boys were required to attend.
 As they gathered for Christmas dinner, Orion stood up to give a toast.